 Reader favorite raw vegan holiday menu recipes #Food#Recipes#Christmas#dessert#holidays#Thanksgiving#vegan#vegetarian October 31 2018 | Catherine Clark bijouxandbits Raw nut and date bars from Bijoux & Bits Once upon a time, we talked about how to create a raw vegan holiday menu for Thanksgiving and the other winter holidays.
 Our readers, adept as they are in specialty diets, came hard with raw vegan holiday recipes that I am jonesing to try.
 From pumpkin pie to mezze plates to green bean casserole, you'll be shocked at what traditional dishes can be just as delish in raw vegan form.
 Let's get plant-based with it… Hummus mezze platter from Yummy Mummy Kitchen How about a festive mezze plate?
 Sprouted raw hummus will get scarfed by even non-vegan guests and there are a million raw falafel recipes out there, and you can google a raw version of baba ganoush as well.
 Serve it with a carrot salad, and purple cabbage leaves in place of pita. – Lily The Raw Brownie from My New Roots Raw vegan brownie Serve this for dessert: The Raw Brownie My husband and I are vegan and we make this for football parties and game nights.
 All of our (animal-eating) friends dig it!
 I would serve this with a huge and colorful sprouted wild rice salad.
 Then she has something both filling and healthful, and salad and dessert can do double duty for your other guests. – Melissa Raw vegan holiday salad from Detoxinista Raw holiday salad Here is a raw holiday salad that my mother in law makes every year: 6-8 cups spring mix lettuce 3 ribs celery, diced 1 cup raw walnuts, chopped 1 red apple, cored and diced 1/2 cup cranberries For the dressing, mix equal parts apple cider vinegar to raw oil, season with salt, grated orange zest, and fruit juice of choice.
 Serves 6.
 The green and the red together are very attractive, and the salad is something the whole family can love.
 If you don't have raw oils, perhaps your raw-foods guest can contribute some. – Cass Raw vegan green bean casserole from Live Simply Natural I agree with others to check with your guest to see if there are any other restrictions you don't know about first.
 Here is a recipe I found online.
 I haven't tried them yet but I plan to try this raw vegan green bean casserole. – Danelle Raw vegan banana cream pie from Minimalist Baker Raw pie It's one of the greatest desserts ever.
 I served it at my son's first birthday party (since you never know what kids can't have sugar/gluten), and EVERYONE loved it.
 The basic recipe for the crust is pretty much the same no matter what filling you use (nuts, dates, shredded coconut, pinch of salt), and you can Google recipes to find whatever filling you like.
 Here's one that looks pretty good! – Teegan Raw, Vegan, Gluten-Free Pumpkin Pie from Pop Sugar Here is one more recipe, this time for pumpkin pie that looks so good I plan on making it myself.
 Although I'm not a raw food vegan so'll probably cheat and use canned pumpkin. – Alysa Ramen, curry, miso, oh my!
 Easy vegan noodles and soups Pining for curry?
 Jonesing for peanut sauce?
 Instead of Grubhubbing your local Thai or Indian place, you can totally make budget-friendly Asian-inspired vegan noodles and soups yourself.
 Plus, they're all… Read More Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS When kids books go bad: how Mr. Men and Little Miss teach kids to hate themselves NEXT You’re looking at crones.
 Can you see the beauty?
-Show/Hide comments [ 2 ] That banana cream pie looks delicious.
+Show/Hide comments [ 3 ] That banana cream pie looks delicious.
 1 agrees Reply That raw vegan pumpkin pie is to die for.
 I make it, or a very close recipe, every year for Thanksgiving.
 I also do mini versions (made in cupcake tins) to bring in for my office Thanksgiving pot luck.
 1 agrees Reply I thought I was going to miss out on banana cream pie and pumpkin pie if I went vegan.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Notify me of follow-up comments by email.
 Subscribe me to your mailing list No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.